-The impact of one more accident in terminal areas, assuming bottom damage and soft bottom (therefore no water ingress and zero consequences) is considered next.
-The result would be a reduction of risk by approximately 1.6% for the two cruise ships and 0.7% for the RoPax.
+The impact of one or two more accidents in terminal areas, assuming bottom damage and soft bottom (therefore no water ingress and zero consequences) or hard bottom/obstacle is considered next.
+The result would be a marginal change of PLL for all three ships.
 The corresponding results are summarized in the following table: